 1) “If you discover a low P/E stock with the potential for long-term earnings improvement, you’ve found yourself a gold mine.”- Michael Worthington

 Shelby Davis attributed his success to what he referred to as the “Davis Double Play”.
-The Davis Double Play consists of investing in low-P/E stocks that don’t reflect their true earnings potential.
-As the company increases its earnings, investors bid up the P/E multiple, ensuring enormous gains for the stock price.
+The Davis Double Play consisted of investing in low-P/E stocks that didn’t reflect their true earnings potential.
+As the company increased its earnings, investors bid up the P/E multiple, ensuring non-linear out sized gains for the stock price.

-Essentially Davis focused on low P/E stocks that didn’t reflect the true future earnings potential of the company.
 It’s a simple formula to follow in theory, but the Davis Double Play is quite difficult to successfully implement in practice.
 If you don’t do it right, you end up in a lot of value traps with your capital tied up in under-performing assets.
 Michael will help you steer clear of those value traps.

 Warren Buffett illustrates this perfectly with the example of his purchase of See’s Candy.
 In 1972 See’s Candies was earning $2 million in revenue on $8 million in net tangible assets.
 He compared the performance of See’s Candy to a company earning the same $2 million but requiring $18 million in net tangible assets.